Wednesdays, February 21 – March 20, 2024

 Types of acrylic paint: heavy body, soft body, fluid acrylics, and high flow acrylics.
 We’ll discuss pigment load, viscosity, and color options as well as text the difference between them in class exercise.
 Begin collecting collage paper that will be used to build up a surface to later sand down.

-Jordan will begin by showing students a technique for creating a surface from collage paper and layered acrylics.
-The surface will be sanded down using an orbital sander (provided in the classroom) so that some of the original paper is visible while some is removed.
-The surface will be used to paint a still life.
+Mariana will be taking over the class for this week.
+She will begin by showing students a technique for creating a surface from collage paper and layered acrylics.
+The surface can be sanded down using an orbital sander (provided in the classroom) or just normal sandpaper for a more subtle surface removal so that some of the original paper is visible while some is removed.
+The surface end will be used to paint a still life that will be continued next week..
 Students should bring paper that they would like to be part of their painting that they will begin the following week.

 Class 3) March 6- Still life or non-objective abstract painting